p1y1m/gcp-pubsub-dataflow-bigquery-vertex-cloudrun-platform/GCP_Colab_Sim_README.md

 All of these components are implemented in Python inside Colab.
 Each service has a small class in the `src` folder.
-I call them step by step so I can see each part of the pipeline.
+Services are called step by step so each part of the pipeline can be observed.

 ## Architecture Overview